How to Tag

 - We prefer bibs NOT be in bags, so people can clearly see that they do not have stains.

-- Baby blankets should be on hangers.
+- We only accept brand new baby blankets of any type or muslin baby blankets.
+Muslin blankets should be on hangers.
 Hang them on the blanket rack in the Infant Department at Drop-off.
+If you can't hang new blankets, we have baskets for them under the racks of muslin blankets.

 Housewares, Home Décor Accessories, and Similar Items